Some incredible activities are happening this September in Seattle!

 Something about the arrival of fall makes us crave dessert.
 Satisfy any craving at one of these incredible bakeries around Seattle.
 Try out a classic cinnamon bun, a slice of pie, or even a vegan treat.
 The choice is yours!

 Fall is around the corner, and what better way to celebrate than visiting an incredible pumpkin patch.
 Enjoy a sweet variety of pumpkins, visit the beautiful barns, get lost in a corn maze, and snap beautiful photos for the ‘gram.

 Enjoy top-notch cocktails, fine beers, wine pours, and a great selection of plates and munchies perfectly sharable with friends!
 Our round-up includes some of the best happy hours in town, so check them all out!

 Once again the Port Townsend Film Festival welcomes all Seattleites to come enjoy viewings of feature-length and short films from around the world.
-The festival runs from September 22 to 25 in-person and September 26 to October 2 online.
+The festival runs from September 21 to 25.
 Visit their website to learn more about this incredible film event.